-The Toronto Raptors announced on Thursday that they have signed guard Terence Davis.
+The Toronto Raptors announced signed undrafted guard Terence Davis over the summer.

 The financial terms of the deal were not disclosed, but The Athletic's Shams Charania, who originally reported the signing, tweeted that it is a two-year deal.

 Sources: Undrafted Ole Miss guard Terence Davis has agreed to a two-year deal with the Toronto Raptors, with full guarantee in Year One.
 Davis turned down two-way deals during the June NBA Draft; now signing full contract.- Shams Charania (@ShamsCharania) July 8, 2019